SPoint42/hibernate-validator-security-contribs/README.md

 ### 1.3.0-SNAPSHOT (Status : Currently under development)

+<li>- Add an annotation to check binary file upload mime type (a annotation to check text file will be provided soon).

 <li>- Add an annotation to check XPATH injection.

 ### 1.2.1 (Status : Released)